jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 (6) MOKIT will submit 2, 3 or 4 Dalton jobs in parallel to accelerate the ICSS computation.
 The number of Dalton job is determined as three cases: (i) if %nproc is multiples of 4, then 4 jobs will be submitted; (ii) otherwise if %nproc is multiples of 3, then 3 jobs will be submitted; (iii) otherwise 2 jobs will be submitted.
 In these cases, the allowed maximum total memory is 64GB, 48GB and 32GB, respectively.
 This is because MOKIT assumes the user uses 32-bit integer of Dalton, which can only utilize up to 16GB.
 See a detailed example in [5.4 ICSS and NICS](./chap5-4.html#54-icss-and-nics).

-## 4.4.39 Nstates
+## 4.4.40 Nstates
 Specify the number of roots to be averaged in SA-CASSCF computations.
 For example, Nstates=2 stands for 3 electronic states (ground state + two excited states).
 The default is to average states with the same spin.
-If you want to average S0/T1, you should also write the keyword `Mixed_Spin` (see [4.4.40](#4440-mixed_spin)).
+If you want to average S0/T1, you should also write the keyword [Mixed_Spin](#4441-mixed_spin).

-## 4.4.40 Mixed_Spin
+## 4.4.41 Mixed_Spin
 Specifying this keyword means that allowing electronic states with different spin multiplicities to be averaged in SA-CASSCF.
 If you want to write this keyword, just write Mixed_Spin.
 Do not write Mixed_Spin=.True. or Mixed_Spin=True.
 If this keyword is not specified, the default setting is to average states with the same spin.

-## 4.4.41 Root
+## 4.4.42 Root
 Specify the root which you are interested in State-Specific CASSCF (SS-CASSCF) calculations.
 Default value is 0 (ground state). `Root=1` stands for the first excited state.
 For example, if the ground state is S0, then `Root=1` stands for the S1 state.
-Note that this keyword is mutually exclusive to the keyword `Nstates` in [4.4.39 Nstates](#4439-nstates), since the latter one is used for SA-CASSCF.
+Note that this keyword is mutually exclusive to the keyword `Nstates` in [Nstates](#4440-nstates), since the latter one is used for SA-CASSCF.
 Currently dynamic correlation based on SS-CASSCF is not supported.
 The SS-CASSCF calculation is performed after the ground state CASSCF calculation.

-## 4.4.42 GVB_conv
+## 4.4.43 GVB_conv
 Modify/Set the density matrix convergence criterion in GAMESS GVB to be a desired threshold.
 The default threshold is different for two cases:

 (1) 5D-4 (i.e. 0.0005 a.u.) for CASSCF and post-CASSCF calculations;